-Calculates the model's estimated values, std. errors and related statistics.
+Calculates the model's estimated values, standard errors, and related statistics.

-Target is the value of the explanatory variables (a one dimensional array of cells (e.g. rows or columns)).
+- is the value of the explanatory variables (a one-dimensional array of cells (e.g., rows or columns)).

 - The underlying model is described here.

-- The sample data may include missing values.
+- The sample data may include data points with missing values.

 - Each column in the input matrix corresponds to a separate variable.